YunoHost-Apps/minidlna_ynh/app_minidlna.md

 The majority of set-top boxes provided by ISPs are DLNA compatible, simply look for sources of external media.
 This is also true for the latest generation game consoles connected to internet.

-Some TV and blu-ray player is also DLNA compatible.
+Some TV and blu-ray player are also DLNA compatible.

 In any case, it is generally sufficient to seek external sources, USB etc, to find the DLNA server, displayed under the name **Yunohost DLNA**.